fjkz/tt-runner/doc/en/README.md

-# TT-Runner: A Testing Scripts Runner
+# TT-Runner: A Test Scripts Runner

 [![Build Status](https://travis-ci.org/fjkz/tt-runner.svg?branch=master)](https://travis-ci.org/fjkz/tt-runner)

-*TT-Runner* is a directory structure framework of testing scripts.
-Testing scripts are organized into a directory by the determined structure.
+*TT-Runner* is a directory structure framework of test scripts.
+Test scripts are organized into a directory by the determined structure.
 TT-Runner runs the scripts by the order automatically planed by file names.
 The testing result is output with [TAP (Test Anything Protocol)](http://testanything.org/).

 ## Usage

 ### Running Tests

-Suppose that we have testing scripts below.
-We later describe a set of testing scripts run by TT-Runner as a test suite.
+Suppose that we have test scripts below.
+We later describe a set of test scripts run by TT-Runner as a test suite.

 ```
 sample/test-simple